inaos/inac/doc/debug.md

 ### Asserting
-INAC provide a set of assert macro to simply writting assertion
+INAC offers a number of assert macros to make assertion easier to write.

 Assertion for not implemented code